Advanced Interactive Learning

 Week

-Formative and Summative Evaluation (slides7.pdf,
+Summative Evaluation (slides8.pdf)

 see Shaaron Ainsworth 2003 tutorial slides: http://sydney.edu.au/engineering/it/~aied/Ainsworth_tutorial.pdf